arkokoley/CryptoOfTheFuture/README.md

 This project will implement a deep learning reinforcement algorithm — proximal policy optimization — to devise an automatically generating strategy for Ethereum transactions.
 Long short-term memory is used to make predictions for next day closing prices, which will in turn be used to construct the automatic policy.
 The completed stages of the project are as follows:

-1. Extracting Hourly Ether price data from Binance API beginning on August 21, 2017 through February 17, 2021
+1. Extracted hourly Ethereum price data from Binance API beginning on August 21, 2017 through February 17, 2021
-2. Preprocessing data using MinMaxScaler
+2. Preprocessed data using MinMaxScaler
-3. Define the LSTM model using TensorFlow.
-Generate train, validation and test sets of data to feed in the model.
+3. Defined the LSTM model using TensorFlow.
+Generate train, validation, and test sets for the model.
-4. Training the model.
+4. Trained the model.
-6. Display the actual and the predicted price in plt graph
+6. Visualized the actual and predicted prices in plt graph
-7. Display the model loss with training and testing sets in plt graph
+7. Visualized the MSE loss of the training and testing sets in plt graph

 ## Dependencies